 Figure 3. da Vinci placeholder image 1(water turbulence drawing – take from Kemp book with citation)

 I started to think more about how new tools gave artists of the European Renaissance novel ways to envision of the world.
-If their optical tools led to ontological and philosophical developments, what impact are modern technology having on our perceptions of reality?
-Lens technology and architectural perspective drawing, guided by geometry and mathematics, provided a rigorous framework to build visions of reality according to rules reflective of society’s monotheistic values.
-It was important to me to look into the role of linear perspective, because I had used it as a model of space and reality that I was previously uncritical of.
+If their optical tools led to ontological and philosophical developments, what impacts are modern technology having on our perceptions of reality?
+In the early modern age, lens technology and architectural perspective drawing, guided by geometry and mathematics, presented a rigorous framework around which to build visions of reality according to rules reflective of European society’s monotheistic values.
+It was important to me to look into the role of linear perspective because I had used it as a model of space and reality that I was previously uncritical of.
 “Growing out of the late medieval fascination with the metaphysical implications of light… linear perspective came to symbolize harmony between the mathematical regularities in optics and God’s will”, writes Martin Jay in Scopic Regimes of Modernity.
+Linear perspective takes the two actual eyes of perceptual vision out of the corporeal realm and puts them into a realm of abstracted isolation as one “eye”.
+Leonardo’s notes on “the eye”, perspective drawing, and a description of a camera obscura have lead scholars like Martin Jay to start down a path of piecing together the story of vision, optical technology, and visual art.

+Leonardo’s lengthy note on the camera obscura is as follows, and it does a great job of retaining the somewhat mystical quality of the phenomena also known as a pinhole camera,

+[The function of the lens and pupil of the eye] is shown when the images of illuminated objects penetrate into a very dark chamber by some small round hole.
+Then you will receive these images on a white paper placed within this dark room rather near to the hole; and you will see all the objects on the paper in their proper forms and colors, but much smaller; and they will be upside down… These images, being transmitted from a place illuminated by the sun, will seem as if actually painted on this paper, which must be extremely thin and looked at from behind.
+And let the perforation be made in a very thin plate of iron.

+He is using the analogy of the camera obscura (Latin, translates to “dark room”) to explain the function of the lens and pupil of the human eye.
+He famously claims that the eye does not project rays, as was the consensus since Plato (roughly 300 BCE).
+His scientific method of approaching knowledge about the world through experience foretells the critical and structured methods of modern science.

-American art critic Jonathan Crary argues that western philosophy adopted the camera obscura, formalized in Europe around the turn of the seventeenth century, as a epistemological framework for a perceiver receiving truthful knowledge about the natural world.
+American art critic Jonathan Crary argues that western philosophy adopted the camera obscura, formalized in Europe around the turn of the 17th century, as an epistemological framework for a perceiver receiving truthful knowledge about the natural world.
+This meant that not the two eyes of physical perception, but “the eye” of the observer, abstracted from their corporeal body, is equipped to reason on and contemplate knowledge of the world.
+This, he says, sets up a situation that leads to modernism.
+Its interesting to me that wisdom, intelligence, learning, education, all came to be synonymous with vision.
+As a visual artist, of course I thought the visual sense was the most important.
+What I encountered in this research is that Western epistemology is obsessed with vision too.